UniMath/agda-unimath/src/literature/introduction-to-homotopy-type-theory.lagda.md

 open import foundation.truncated-maps using
   ( is-trunc-map-is-trunc-domain-codomain)

--- TODO: put this somewhere else
--- actually it seems to be a pretty direct generalization of -- is-trunc-is-trunc-map-into-is-trunc? converse :
+converse :
   {l1 l2 : Level} {A : UU l1} {B : UU l2} (f : A → B) (k : 𝕋) →
   is-trunc k B → is-trunc-map k f → is-trunc k A